INFORMATION SECURITY

 External Relationships

 The university’s information security requirements must be considered when establishing relationships with external vendors and partners, to ensure that information assets accessible to external parties are protected.
-In accordance with its obligations, all contracts with vendors that will gain access to and/or transmits university information, must be reviewed by university information security, university counsel, and must directly contain or adhere to the university’s pre-approved addendum on information security.
+In accordance with its obligations, all contracts with vendors that will gain access to and/or transmit university information must be reviewed by university information security, university counsel, and must directly contain or adhere to the university’s pre-approved addendum on information security.

 Security Incident Management

+All employees and non-employees must adhere to the Data Breach Notification policy for reporting any event that may have an impact on the security of university information.
 Security incident management procedures and responsibilities must be established and documented to ensure an effective, orderly, and timely response to any security incident to restore any disrupted services as quickly as possible.
 The response to any security incident must additionally include analysis of the cause of the incident and implementation of any corrective actions to prevent re-occurrence of the same incident.

 Identification of Cybersecurity Risks

-Purchases of new university technology recourses must adhere to the requirements established within established university policies to ensure the resource is compatible with the university’s existing technologies and will not impose an unnecessary risk to the university.
+Purchases of new university technology resources must adhere to the requirements established within established university policies to ensure the resource is compatible with the university’s existing technologies and will not impose an unnecessary risk to the university.

-• The University conducts risk assessments on the following:
+The university conducts risk assessments on the following:

 Additional technology risks to the university may be identified through other activities including technology project planning, privacy impact assessments, in-person visits, whistle blowers, or self-disclosures.